 Best practice tasking

-One of the tents of airpower is centralized planning and decentralized execution.
+One of the tenets of airpower is centralized planning and decentralized execution.
 For JFACC this mean that JFACC need to centralize the planning, making sure routes, airspace, tactical frequencies are coordinated and communicated in the ATO.

 Conceptually JFACC can decide to task flights in two ways: